 Opening a bank account in Belgium

-The banking system in Belgium is modern, sophisticated and very convenient.
+The banking system in Belgium is modern, sophisticated and digitalised, making opening a bank account in Belgium a relatively straightforward process.
 Belgium was an early pioneer of the cash-free society, and since the early 1970s has been innovative in implementing automated payment processes.
-Today, many transactions are performed electronically and automatically, making managing your money in Belgium convenient and straightforward.
-Salvatore Orlando, head of expatriates at BNP Paribas Fortis, explains the process how foreigners can set up their banking in Belgium.

-Opening a Belgian bank account is facilitated by Belgium's advanced banking services, including some banks where you can even open a bank account completely online, without having to enter a bank at all.
-This makes it much easier to open a Belgian bank account before entering the country, helping you tick off one requirement on your list of things to prepare for moving to Belgium.
+Opening a Belgian bank account is facilitated by Belgium's advanced banking services, which includes some banks that allow you to open an online bank account without having to enter a bank at all.
+This makes it much easier to open a Belgian bank account online as a non-resident or before entering the country, helping you tick off at least one requirement on your list of things to prepare for moving to Belgium.

 Banks in Belgium typically provide checking and savings accounts, although larger banks and some specialised banks provide financial investment solutions to expatriates, such as mutual funds and life insurance.
 Belgium's banks offer a range of services, including investment banking, credit cards, loans, mortgages and insurances you may require.